 62 Pages Posted: 18 Jul 2017 Last revised: 26 May 2020

 We analyze how public information on past entrepreneurial failure affects an entrepreneur's ability to borrow for a new venture.
 We exploit a policy shock from 2013 in France, which eliminated a highly salient public reporting to banks of the list of entrepreneurs involved in past corporate liquidations.
 We find that the elimination of this flagging system makes failed entrepreneurs significantly more likely to restart a business or to borrow from a surviving business, despite the fact that bankers can find the failure information from other public sources for a small cost.
-The effect is stronger for industries where entrepreneurial talent matters more for performance.
+The effect is more pronounced for industries where failure is a stronger signal about entrepreneurial ability.
 Restarters create companies that have a higher probability of default.
 The effect of the reform is significantly more pronounced for younger entrepreneurs, in line with a simple model where banks rationally use information to update beliefs on entrepreneurs' quality.

 Keywords: Entrepreneurship, Access to credit, Bankruptcy